Florent Schmitt composed just three works for the saxophone, but all three of them hold a place of prominence in the

 Soloists frequently play the Légende (1918) as well as the Songe de Coppélius (1908).
 Both of these are works that are Impressionistic and Romantic in style — with more than a hint of Schmitt’s trademark “orientalist” touches in places.

 The third work is Schmitt’s Quartet for Saxophones, Opus 102.
-It was composed in 1941 and lives in a different sound-world — more neoclassical and filled with more daring harmonies even if still rooted in tonality along with possessing a healthy dose of romantic fervor.
+It was composed in 1941 and lives in a different sound-world — more neoclassical and filled with more daring harmonies even if still rooted in tonality, along with retaining a healthy dose of romantic fervor.

 The Quartet is a piece that has grown in popularity over the years.
 Today, it is known to most every serious classical saxophonist, and many have studied, rehearsed or performed the score.

 One such person is Louis-Philippe Bonin, a French-Canadian saxophone player, pedagogue and clinician who has performed Schmitt’s Saxophone Quartet numerous times over the past several years.
 Mr. Bonin performs as both a soloist and chamber musician, including being the youngest Canadian saxophonist to perform professionally on the international stage.